Proterra (bus manufacturer): Battery systems for others

 The partnerships with other bus OEMs led Proterra to announce in August 2019 the Proterra Powered initiative, which supports OEMs that are interested in using Proterra's battery-electric drivetrain for heavy-duty commercial vehicles.

+In November 2023, Proterra's battery business was acquired by Swedish truck maker Volvo for $210 million.

 Development and manufacturing

 Proterra has its headquarters and a battery manufacturing facility in Burlingame, California, located in Silicon Valley.
-Batteries are also manufactured and transit buses are assembled in Southern California's City of Industry.
-The company also has a second transit bus assembly facility in Greenville, South Carolina, that sits directly outside the Clemson University International Center for Automotive Research (CU-ICAR).
+Batteries are also manufactured in Southern California's City of Industry.
+The company has a transit bus assembly facility in Greenville, South Carolina that sits directly outside the Clemson University International Center for Automotive Research (CU-ICAR).

 The company's composite bus bodies are supplied by TPI Composites using its factory in Warren, Rhode Island.
 TPI had previously developed a composite bus body for North American Bus Industries which was marketed as the Compobus.
 Proterra says that compared to a traditional steel body and frame, the composite body is lighter and allows most of the battery packs to be placed below the floor of the vehicle, between the axles, to achieve a low center of gravity.

-Proterra offers a battery leasing program where customers pay for the price of the battery over time, rather than upfront when the bus is purchased.
+Proterra offers a battery leasing program where customers pay for the price of the battery over time rather than upfront when the bus is purchased.
 The company says that many customers can make lease payments using their operational savings from reduced fuel and maintenance costs.

 Chassis defects in Philadelphia

-An entire fleet of 25 first-generation Proterra buses, reportedly the third largest electric bus fleet in the United States, were pulled from service in Philadelphia in February 2020.
-SEPTA transit agency discovered defects in the buses' third-party produced TPI Composites chassis.
-This is the third systemic fleet maintenance issue uncovered by a PlanPhilly inquiry in less than a year.
+25 Proterra buses, purchased by SEPTA in 2016 and delivered starting in June 2019 for transit service in Philadelphia, were pulled from service in February 2020.
+It was reportedly the third-largest electric bus fleet in the United States.
+SEPTA transit agency discovered defects in the composite chassis of the buses, including cracks that Proterra characterized as "non-structural" in May 2019 and failed equipment brackets in January 2020.

-In a March 2021 email, SEPTA General Manager Leslie Richards said she planned to tell Federal Transit Administration officials, who helped underwrite the initial purchase of Proterra buses with a $2.6 million federal grant, that she had doubts about “the future of electric vehicle procurement.”

-“I plan on explaining why we do not feel the current technology is a good investment at this time,” she wrote.

-“Proterra and its structural consultant … have been uncooperative in the resolution process,” wrote chief vehicle engineering officer Dave Warner last summer.
+In a March 2021 email, SEPTA General Manager Leslie Richards said she planned to tell Federal Transit Administration officials that she had doubts about "the future of electric vehicle procurement," adding, "I plan on explaining why we do not feel the current technology is a good investment at this time."
+The FTA helped underwrite the initial purchase of Proterra buses with a US$2.6 million federal grant.
+SEPTA's chief vehicle engineering officer Dave Warner also said, "Proterra and its structural consultant … have been uncooperative in the resolution process."